-- When patients are admitted to UVA Hospital they are given the opportunity to name1 or 2 Care Partners.
-Care Partners are adults identified by the patient to be an active part of their healthcare team. - A Care Partner may visit or stay with the patient around the clock.
-The Care Partners receive an identifying armband to wear at all times, and a security code to get information when they call the unit.
-The security code allows the Care Partner to receive information directly from the health care team and to manage information to friends and family. - Care Partners must adhere to hospital rules and are not able to shower at the hospital.
+- ➤ Our care partner program gets families involved in your care and become a part your healthcare team.
+You can assign up to two family members of friends to serve as your care partner during your hospital stay, one of which may stay after visiting hours or overnight. - ➤ Care Partners receive an identifying armband to wear at all times, and a security code to get information when they call the unit.
+The security code allows the Care Partner to receive information directly from the health care team and to manage information to friends and other family members - ➤ Care Partners must adhere to hospital rules and are not able to shower at the hospital.
 Shower facilities are available at the Hospitality House from 10-2pm.
 They will have towels and supplies for you to use.
 A staff member must make these arrangements for you.